tomahawk-jupiter/md-toc-generator/README.md

 1. The markdown file name/path.
 2. How many levels of headers you want to include in the contents.
 3. Whether or not to continue if there is already a 'Table of Contents'.
+It will delete the original and add the new one.

 ## How to make it executable from anywhere